e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

 # Spec style guide

-The rules the `framework_spec.md` rewrite enforces (plan: `spec_rewrite_plan.md`, Phase 3).
-Consulted at the top of every rewrite batch so the pass stays consistent across sessions.
+The rules `framework_spec.md` is written to.
+Consulted before editing the spec so its register stays consistent across sessions.
 The target register: **rigorous but pedagogical, economical but not terse**.
 Growth in word count is acceptable; a norm buried in pedagogy is not.